Choosing the best bet size is a tricky task in No Limit Hold’em.

 Analysis from Doug

-Rule #4: Use overbets when you have a nut advantage
+Rule #6: Overbet when you have a nut advantage

-Overbets work well on boards that favor your range over your opponent’s range, particularly when only you are able to have nutted hands.
+Overbets work well on boards that favor your range over your opponent’s range, particularly when only you are able to have the stongest hands.

-An overbetting range should also be polarized — made up of only strong hands and bluffs.
-Using such a large size allows you to get the maximum with your value hands, and push maximum fold equity with our bluffs.
+An overbetting range should also be polarized, made up of only strong hands and bluffs.
+Using such a large size allows you to get the maximum with your value hands, and generate maximum fold equity with our bluffs.